Trade Unions and Employment Rights

 You have the right to choose which union you want to join if any.
 You also have the right to not join a union or to leave one if you wish to do so.
 You are allowed to belong to multiple unions.

-If your employment rights have been breached in any of these ways, take a look at our problems at work page for more information.
+Trade Unions and Employment Rights – If your employment rights have been breached in any of these ways, take a look at our problems on the work page for more information.